 A funny thing happened to the cheapest brand new cars a few years ago: they got really, really good.
-For the most part, electing to spend $15,000 or less on a new vehicle gets you a surprisingly high quality automobile compared to the same price point (adjusted for inflation, of course) of just 10 years ago.
+For the most part, electing to spend $15,000 or less on a new vehicle gets you a surprisingly high quality automobile compared to the same price point just 10 years ago.
 Gone are the badge-engineered jalopies sitting in the lineup to keep up appearances and to serve as loss-leaders, and in their place are a fleet of fuel-efficient, occasionally stylish, and almost universally competent entry-level rides.
 Sure, each of the automobiles on this list is on the small side, but that's what many budget-conscious buyers are looking for - a car that is cheap to buy, cheap to operate, and easy to drive in a city setting.
 Let's take a look at 10 of the cheapest brand new cars currently available in the United States.

-1) 2015 Nissan Versa - MSRP $11,990
+1) 2016 Nissan Versa - MSRP $11,990

-The 2015 Nissan Versa sedan has long held the title of the cheapest brand new car in America, for a time even dropping under the $10k threshold in a bid to attract new customers.
+The 2016 Nissan Versa sedan has long held the title of the cheapest brand new car in America, for a time even dropping under the $10k threshold in a bid to attract new customers.
 The current edition of the Nissan Versa sedan offers a CD player, an AUX input, a trip computer, air conditioning, and steel wheels in its least expensive form.
 It also comes with a 109-horsepower, 1.6-liter four-cylinder engine that can be counted on to deliver 27 mpg in stop and go driving and 36 mpg on the highway when matched with its standard five-speed manual transmission.
 In addition, the Versa features a significant amount of interior room, especially for rear seat passengers, when compared against other subcompacts.

-2) 2015 Chevrolet Spark - MSRP $12,270
+2) 2016 Chevrolet Spark - MSRP $12,660

 3) 2015 Mitsubishi Mirage - MSRP $12,995

-4) 2015 smart fortwo - MSRP $13,270
+4) 2016 smart fortwo - MSRP $14,650

-5) 2015 Kia Rio - MSRP $13,990
+5) 2016 Kia Rio - MSRP $14,165

-6) 2015 Chevrolet Sonic - MSRP $14,345
+6) 2016 Chevrolet Sonic - MSRP $14,345

-The 2015 Chevrolet Sonic is an interesting alternative to the Spark for Bowtie-fans who need more interior room.
+The 2016 Chevrolet Sonic is an interesting alternative to the Spark for Bowtie-fans who need more interior room.
 The Chevrolet Sonic is one of the most pleasant-looking subcompacts around, and it comes with a motorcycle-inspired gauge pod on the inside that helps set it apart from its rivals.
 The Sonic sedan provides power locks with keyless entry, Bluetooth connectivity, a stereo with an AUX jack, tilt and telescoping steering, air conditioning, and automatic headlights - better than average gear for its price point.
 The vehicle's 138-horsepower, 1.8-liter four-cylinder engine, which is matched with a five-speed manual transmission, turns in fuel economy figures of 26 mpg around town and 35 mpg on the highway.

-7) 2015 Ford Fiesta Sedan - MSRP $14,445
+7) 2016 Ford Fiesta Sedan - MSRP $14,580

-The 2015 Ford Fiesta sedan represents the least expensive way to get into the Ford lineup, and it's also one of the better-handling of the cheapest brand new cars available.
+The 2016 Ford Fiesta sedan represents the least expensive way to get into the Ford lineup, and it's also one of the better-handling of the cheapest brand new cars available.
 The Ford Fiesta comes with attractive, extroverted styling both inside and out, as well as very similar equipment when compared to the base Spark: AUX-in stereo system, air conditioning, and power windows and door locks.
 It also provides outstanding fuel economy in entry-level trim (28 mpg city and 36 mpg highway) thanks to its 120-horsepower, 1.6-liter four-cylinder engine and its five-speed manual transmission.

-8) 2015 Hyundai Accent - MSRP $14,745
+8) 2016 Hyundai Accent - MSRP $14,745

-The 2015 Hyundai Accent continues the Korean brand's trend of over-delivering on style and quality, especially when examining the materials used to make up the subcompact's passenger compartment.
+The 2016 Hyundai Accent continues the Korean brand's trend of over-delivering on style and quality, especially when examining the materials used to make up the subcompact's passenger compartment.
 Comfortable seats and an elegant presentation await the Hyundai Accent's driver and front passenger, and rear seat passengers will be more than content with their lot while being transported inside the small hatchback.
 Almost 50 cubic feet of total cargo space is also on offer with the Accent's rear seats folded, and items such as power windows and door locks, a CD player, USB audio, air conditioning, and 14-inch steel wheels are included free of charge with the entry-level edition of the car.
 Power for the Hyundai comes from a 1.6-liter four-cylinder mill rated at 138 horses, and a six-speed manual is standard equipment.
 Fuel mileage for the frugal ride is listed at 27 mpg in city driving and 38 mpg on the highway.

-9) 2015 Toyota Yaris - MSRP $14,895
+9) 2016 Toyota Yaris - MSRP $14,895

-The 2015 Toyota Yaris has long been a player in the battle of the cheapest brand new cars, and this status holds true for the current model year.
+The 2016 Toyota Yaris has long been a player in the battle of the cheapest brand new cars, and this status holds true for the current model year.
 The Toyota Yaris subcompact hatchback is predictable but not dull to drive, and the base L trim comes with Bluetooth connectivity, a relatively loud CD-capable stereo system (with a USB port), power door locks, a trip computer, and air conditioning.
 The Yaris makes do with a 1.5-liter, 106-horsepower four-cylinder engine, and a five-speed manual is also along for the ride in L edition of the car.
 Fuel economy is respectable (30 mpg in stop and go driving and 37 mpg on the highway), and cargo space can be expanded in the two-door model to 15.3 cubic feet.

-10) 2015 Kia Soul - MSRP $15,190
+10) 2016 Kia Soul - MSRP $15,800